haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/haddock3.md

 # Haddock3

-HADDOCK3 is the next generation integrative modelling software of the long-lasting HADDOCK docking tool.
+Haddock3 is the next-generation integrative modeling software of the long-lasting HADDOCK docking tool.
 It represents a complete rethinking and rewriting of the HADDOCK2.X series, implementing a new way to interact with HADDOCK and offering new features to users who can now define custom workflows.

 In the previous HADDOCK2.x versions, users had access to a highly parameterisable yet rigid simulation pipeline composed of three steps: rigid-body docking (*it0*), semi-flexible refinement (*it1*), and final refinement (*itw*).